vuejs/vuex/docs/en/api.md

   Replace the store's root state.
 Use this only for state hydration / time-travel purposes.

-- **`watch(getter: Function, cb: Function, options?: Object)`**
+- **`watch(fn: Function, callback: Function, options?: Object)`**

-  Reactively watch a getter function's return value, and call the callback when the value changes.
-The getter receives the store's state as the first argument, and getters as the second argument.
+  Reactively watch `fn`'s return value, and call the callback when the value changes. `fn` receives the store's state as the first argument, and getters as the second argument.
 Accepts an optional options object that takes the same options as Vue's `vm.$watch` method.

   To stop watching, call the returned handle function.